OneDrive/onedrive-api-docs/sdk/js-v7/js-picker-save.md

 # Saving Files with the OneDrive File Picker JavaScript SDK v7.0

+**Note:** This version has been replaced by [file picker v7.2](../js-v72/js-picker-save.md).
+New integrations should use the latest version of the file picker SDK.

 To save files from OneDrive, your app should provide a button to programmatically start the OneDrive picker experience.